Last Updated on September 13, 2022 by Wandering our World

 Staying in Punta Cana, take a visit to Indigenous Eyes Ecological Reserve.
 This nature reserve has shady hiking trails and lagoons for swimming.

-There are hiking possibilities throughout the island, and for adventurous travelers the Caribbean’s highest peak – Pico Duarte – lies in the center of the Dominican Republic.
+There are hiking possibilities throughout the island too, and for adventurous travellers the Caribbean’s highest peak – Pico Duarte – lies in the center of the Dominican Republic.
 This 3098 meter mountain has several spectacular hiking trails, which can be walked as part of a hiking tour.
 We’ve written about hiking Pico Duarte in a previous article which you can find by clicking here.